gcba-iris/iris-tech-docs/docs/architecture/overview.md

 1. Data pours in from multiple sources through the [docks](docks.md).
 Each dock accounts for a single protocol, and listens to one or more ports.
 2. The dock parses the data and converts it to a standardized javascript object.
 3. The dock sends it to the [dispatcher](dispatcher.md).
-4. The dispatcher looks at the header property and routes the data to the right [handler](handlers.md).
+4. The dispatcher looks at the tag property and routes the data to the right [handler](handlers.md).
 5. As the data makes its way to the handler, the [input hooks](hooks.md) (read-only middlewares) can access it and do stuff with it.
 But they can't modify it.
 6. The handler process the data, making use of [services](services.md) to persist it, redirect it, etc.
 7. If the handler generates a response, it goes to the dispatcher.
 If there's no response, the process ends here.